iivanoo/covid-apps-observer/data/data_us/reports/resources/org.healthquest.android.hqst.healtheconnect___12.0.16.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.healthquest.android.hqst.healtheconnect 5 reviews"/>
 </p>

+> Great<br> :date: __2020-12-12 21:50:41__

+> Excellent !!!
+My Physician and his Office are all great Health Care and Administrative Care personnel.
+I've been with Health Quest for 2 years to date and i am very satisfied with my care givers.
+Thank you HealthQuest Team !!!<br> :date: __2020-12-10 14:36:01__

 > Clear picture and voice quality.
 Almost as if you are there...but not quite!
 Love in person interaction.<br> :date: __2020-12-02 21:25:09__

 > Great<br> :date: __2020-11-25 22:01:09__